IsraelHikingMap/GPSBabelWebAPI/README.md

 # GPSBabelWebAPI
 This repository holds the key building blocks to create the GPSBabel web API based on docker.

-It uses ASP .Net core to run the server to recieve HTTP calls.
+It uses ASP .Net core to run the server to receive HTTP calls.
 It uses apt-get to install gpsbabel executable globally.
 This project can't be tested locally if gpsbabel in not installed globally - therefore it is advised to build the docker image and run it to get it working:

 ```
 docker build -t gpsbabel-webapi .